Nursing Home Abuse Lawyers Serving Augusta, Georgia

 - Overmedication: At times, staff will overmedicate patients to induce compliance.
 This is dangerous and also abusive.

 - Financial abuse: Theft of a patient’s money or valuables, or overreaching to exert a resident to give staff members their valuables, is a form of nursing home abuse.

 Fighting Nursing Home Negligence in Augusta, Georgia

-For over 35 years, our Augusta, Georgia nursing home abuse attorneys at Montlick and Associates, Attorneys at Law, have stood up for the rights of those who have been abused.
+Since 1984, our Georgia nursing home abuse attorneys at Montlick and Associates, Attorneys at Law, have stood up for the rights of those who have been injured or abused.
 Nursing homes are required to abide by federal and state standards and regulations for resident care.
 Nursing homes must also rotate bedridden patients to prevent bedsores, adhere to dietary guidelines, administer medication as a physician prescribes it, and more.
 All nursing homes are aware of these regulations, but not all adhere to them.

 Nursing homes are businesses, and some make decisions to benefit the business over patient care.
 Inadequate staffing is one of the biggest gateways for abuse of residents.
 Without enough staff present, residents can experience neglect.
 If the nursing home cuts costs by hiring inexperienced or disreputable staff members, physical, financial, and other forms of abuse may be inflicted on residents.
 Nursing homes that fail to take necessary actions to care for and protect residents can be held financially accountable for the losses that result from abuse or neglect of their residents.